-We can see this server is not busy at all!
+If you take a look at the "top" program's output on the server, you will see that this server is not busy at all!
 In fact, this server is currently at 0.00 load on all three load averages.
 This is ideal, and indicates an idle server, waiting for a process to handle.

 It’s common to see that when the load reaches a certain threshold (perhaps 3.0), processes can slow to a crawl and your Rails app may stop responding.
 We typically generate an alert through Scout's Load Average plugin if the load exceeds 3.00.

 A slow web request could cause a spike in the load or it could be slow because a background job is using a lot of the CPU, a large number of requests are coming through, etc. Tracking the load helps us figure out these issues.

 On the memory-side, there are 2 things we typically monitor on our Rails setups:

 It is important to note that as processes use resident memory, they will also increase their use of virtual memory, in step.
 Processes will actually appear to consume more of this “virtual memory” than the amount of actual physical memory of the system.
 This is perfectly

 Think about it this way.
 If you worked in a restaurant and I gave you a big load of dishes (your processes) and 5 really fast dish-washing machines (resident / physical memory), and 5 really slow dish-washers (hard